 Verify our wireless network is in the list of available networks and the wireless network icon is in the taskbar.

-If all this pre-checks are in order but the issue is still present, try the next solution.
+If all these pre-checks are in order, but the issue is still present, try the next solution.

 2] Verify the correct password for your router